DavidHe1127/Mr.He_HandBook/DevOps/Monitoring/prometheus/README.md

 - `rate/irate` functions should be used on `counter` metrics rather than `gauge` metrics.
 - A time series that freshly has data points added, it's called active time series.
 They are stored in file/memory prior to being moved to TSDB when become inactive for longer persistence .
 Considerable active time series means large resources are consumed, In particular, the RAM.
 - When querying historical data, wider time span means more time series is loaded into RAM from TSDB which in turn inevitably consumes larger RAM.

+## Alert Manager

+Prom evals defined alerting rule and sends alerts to AlertManager when eval result should trigger an alert. `evaluation_interval` specifies how often this should happen.
+In addition, `repeat_interval` in AlertManager config tells how often AlertManager should send alert **notifications**.
+So when an alert is firing, Prom will continue to send alerts until it's resolved.
+There is a `resolve_timeout` in the configuration, if no alert is received by Prometheus in that duration the alert is considered resolved.

 ---